ustbsheila/MedExpenseExplorer/README.md

 # MedExpense Explorer

-edExpense Explorer is a Web Application that provides access to information from the [Open Payments API](https://openpaymentsdata.cms.gov/about/api).
+MedExpense Explorer is a Python Flask Web Application  that provides access to information from the [Open Payments API](https://openpaymentsdata.cms.gov/about/api).
 It allows users to import the most recent year's data, checks regularly for updates, provides a search tool with a typeahead, and includes an "Export to Excel" feature for search results.

 ## Features